agreenbhm/mdns_repeater_ipv6/README.md

 # MDNS Repeater IPv6

-This is a FreeBSD service that will forward IPv6 mDNS requests between interfaces.
-Meant to be run on pfSense/OPNsense.
+This is a FreeBSD service that will forward IPv6 mDNS requests between 2 interfaces.
+It is meant to be run on pfSense/OPNsense, but should work on FreeBSD and any derivative.

 ### To use: